rchild-okta/okta.github.io/_source/_docs/api/resources/oauth2.md

 code               | Expected if grant_type specified *authorization_code*.
 The value is what was returned from the [authorization endpoint](#authentication-request). | String refresh_token      | Expected if the grant_type is *refresh_token*.
-The value is what was returned from this endpoint via a previous invocation. | String |
+The value is what was returned from this endpoint in a previous request. | String |
 username           | Expected if the grant_type is *password*. | String |
 password           | Expected if the grant_type is *password*. | String |
 scope              | Optional if *refresh_token*, or *password* is specified as the grant type.
 This is a list of